-This is the initial public offering of our common stock.
-We are selling shares and, subject to market conditions, the selling stockholder is selling shares.
-We will not receive any of the proceeds from any sale of the shares by the selling stockholder.
-The estimated initial public offering price is between \$ and \$ per share.
+This is our initial public offering.
+We are selling shares and the selling stockholder identified in this prospectus is selling shares.
+We will not receive any of the proceeds from the shares being sold by the selling stockholder.

-Since January 1998, there has been no public market for our common stock.
-We intend to apply for the listing of shares of our common stock on the New York Stock Exchange under the symbol "TRS."
+We expect the public offering price to be between \$ and \$ per share.
+Since January 1998, there has been no public market for the common stock.
+We are applying to have our common stock approved for listing on the New York Stock Exchange under the symbol "TRS."

-Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 10 to read about factors you should consider before buying shares of our common stock.
+Investing in our common stock involves risks that are described in the "Risk Factors" section beginning on page 11 of this prospectus.

-Per share Total
+Per Share Total

-Initial public offering price \$ \$
+Public offering price \$ \$

 Underwriting discounts and commissions \$ \$

 Proceeds to TriMas \$ \$

 Proceeds to selling stockholder \$ \$

-The selling stockholder has granted the underwriters an option for a period of 30 days to purchase up to additional shares of TriMas Corporation common stock on the same terms and conditions set forth above to cover overallotments, if any.
+The underwriters will have an option for a period of 30 days to purchase up to additional shares of TriMas Corporation common stock from the selling stockholder on the same terms and conditions set forth above to cover overallotments, if any.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy of accuracy of this prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.